(Disclosure: Some of the links below may be affiliate links)

 - International Real Estate

 For each of these instruments, Selma is using Exchange Traded Funds (ETFs).
 All these ETFs are index funds.
-This is great since Selma can minimize the fees by using low-fees passive funds for your portfolio.
+Using index funds is great since Selma can minimize the fees by using low-fees passive funds for your portfolio.
 Index investing is the most efficient way to invest for most investors.

 Here is an example based on my chat with Selma: